 Instructions

-- Add eggs to creamed butter and sugar one at a time until all of the eggs are fully incorporated into the mixture
+- Cream butter and sifted sugar until most of the sugar crystals dissolve.
+Then add the eggs to creamed butter and sugar one at a time until all of the eggs are fully incorporated into the mixture.

-- After the eggs have been added, add fruits to butter, sugar and eggs mixture (one cup at a time) and mix together until all of the fruits have been completely mixed into the batter
+- After the eggs have been added, add fruits to butter, sugar and eggs mixture (one cup at a time) and mix together until all of the fruits have been completely mixed into the batter.

-- Then add burnt sugar, one tablespoon at a time until your batter is the desired color
+- Next add the wine and orange zest to batter.
+Then add the burnt sugar, one tablespoon at a time until your batter is the desired color.

 - Once cake is fully cooked, remove from the oven and brush each cake with 1 to 1 1/2 tablespoons of rum, while cake is still hot.
-Feel free to add more rum if you like, but not too much or the cake will be soggy
+Feel free to add more rum if you like, but not too much or the cake will be soggy.

 - Store cake in a covered container.
 Depending on how long you keep the cake for, you may add more rum once or twice a week so that it doesn't dry out